Mollie C. Davis: Career

 Davis immediately joined the group and returned to Georgia with plans to form a women's organization within the Southern Historical Association.
 The Caucus of Women in History was founded by Davis and others in 1970 and she served as its president between 1971 and 1973.
 The group later changed its name to the Southern Association for Women Historians.
 Davis completed her degree in American Studies, under the tutelage of Willard B. Gatewood in 1972.
 Her husband had been admitted to Gracewood Mental Hospital in Augusta in 1970.
 Davis discovered that because of remnants of coverture laws in the South, she could not accept a position at state-funded schools located outside of Georgia because her legal residence was his, in Augusta.
 She filed for divorce and began using a network the American Historical Association had set up to help women historians find jobs in academia.

 In 1972, Davis was hired as an assistant professor at Queen's College of Charlotte, North Carolina earning almost double her salary in Georgia.
 In 1973, she became one of two chairs of the Conference Group on Women's History and from 1983 to 1985 was co-chair of the Coordinating Committee on Women in the Historical Profession.
 Throughout the 1980s, Davis served on numerous committees of the Southern Historical Association, including membership, nominating, and program committees.
 Much of her work on the various committees was devoted to including women as presenters or officers of the association, or having a space dedicated for them to meet various conferences.
 From 1992 to 1994, she was elected to serve on the executive council of the Southern Historical Association and was on the executive committee from 1993 to 1994.
 During her tenure as chair of the women's committee in 1999, Davis pressed for the association to adopt an ethics policy to specifically address the issue of sexual harassment.
 Davis retired in 2000.

 Death and legacy

-Davis died Charlotte, Mecklenburg County, North Carolina on 4 January 2021.
+Davis died in Charlotte, North Carolina, on January 4, 2021.
 She is remembered for activism in the civil rights and women's movement, as well as her founding role in the Southern Association for Women Historians.
 Her work with the other founders Rosemary F. Carroll, Arnita A. Jones, and Barbara Brandon Schnorrenberg, is credited with laying the groundwork of the organization, which would become regionally influential.